marilynwaldman/cuUnstructured/README.md

-##  Pull the spark image and start a Spark Notebook - this takes a long time to download
+##  From the termainal window pull the spark image.
+This takes a long time to download

 ````
-    docker pull  jupyter/all-spark-notebook
+    $ docker pull  jupyter/all-spark-notebook

 ````

-##  Run the image and start Jupyter - this takes a long time to download
+##  From the terminal window run the image and start Jupyter

 ````
-    docker run  -it --rm -p 8888:8888 -v $HOME/cuUnstructured:/home/jovyan --name spark jupyter/all-spark-notebook
+    $ docker run  -it --rm -p 8888:8888 -v $HOME/cuUnstructured:/home/jovyan --name spark jupyter/all-spark-notebook

 ````
-#### It should look like this - copy (CNTL-C ) the token
+#### It should look like this.
+Copy (CNTL-C ) the token

 ![Screenshot](token.png)